( A static 5-10 page website + single email address )

 Regardless of the size of your collection agency (or your Collections law firm), having a website is really important, it is your self-introduction to the online world.
 It is rather embarrassing for anyone to say “Sorry, we do not have our company website yet“.
 Your website will help you in getting business too if it appears in Google Search results.

-We are assuming you are a small/medium sized collections agency and are not interested in hiring an expensive IT guy or willing to pay thousands of dollars to outsource it to an IT company.
+We are assuming you are a small/medium-sized collections agency and are not interested in hiring an expensive IT guy or willing to pay thousands of dollars to outsource it to an IT company.

 Your website should be built using the latest technology.
 It should be “Search Engine Optimized (SEO)” and simple.
-We often come across very complex collection agency websites, which have flashy images and self-achievements revolving all around, but important pages like “Contact Us” or “About Us” are hard to find.
+We often come across very complex collection agency websites, which have flashy images and self-achievement revolving all around, but important pages like “Contact Us” or “About Us” are hard to find.
 A clean, simple and professional looking website suits everyone.
 Additionally, it should have a section for your debtors as well, instructing them which number to call if needed.
 You may place a link on your homepage, “If got a Letter/Call from us – Click Here” or “Click here to make a Payment“.

 You can actually get your fairly good starter website up and running for under $300.
 We mean expenses for the entire 1st year, well under $300.